sgarciav/sergiogarciavergara.com/_posts/2026-02-18-aidermacs.markdown

   )
 ```

-Once you restart Emacs you should now be able to access the `aider` agent
+Once you restart Emacs you should now be able to access the `aider` agent with
-with the key binding `C-c a`.
+the key binding `C-c a`.
+See the [Usage](#aider-usage) section for more details
+on how to interact with `aidermacs`.

 # Models <a id="headerlink" name="aider-models" href="#aider-models" title="Permalink to this headline"></a>
 ------------------